38 Famous Landmarks in Italy for Tourists to Visit

-The Ponte Vecchio is one of the most unique and famous landmarks in Italy.
+The Ponte Vecchio is one of the most unique landmarks in Italy.
 The bridge looks impressive, with the lower part of it being where you can cross it.

 You'll find plenty of shops here, which is very special.
 For example, there are jewellers and art dealers around.
 Furthermore, on top of the first layer, there is a covered passage, the Vasari Corridor.

 This passage has a fascinating history as the Medici Family used to use it.
 This family ruled over Florence for several centuries and was often in danger of attacks.

 They built this passage to walk safely from one of their palaces on one side of the river, the Palazzo Vecchio, to their other palace on the other side of the river, the Palazzo Pitti.